-The park is located on the southwestern side of McComb.
-The park can be reached by taking the Interstate 55 Highway and is just one and a half hours away from New Orleans in Louisiana.
-It can be accessed by taking Interstate 55 North.
-Percy Quin State Park is also located 80 miles away from Jackson, the capital of Mississippi, towards its south.
+Located in southern Mississippi on the southwestern side of McComb, Percy Quinn State Park is easily reached by Interstate 55.
+The park is just 1.5 hours away from New Orleans in Louisiana and is located 80 miles away from Jackson, the capital of Mississippi, to its south.

-The park is easy to navigate with the help of maps which provide clear-cut instructions and directions.
-All the campsites, whether primitive, developed, or a group site, are located in the wooded areas near Lake Tangipahoa.
+The park is easy to navigate with the help of maps, which provide clear-cut instructions and directions.
+All the campsites, whether primitive, developed, or group, are located in the wooded areas near Lake Tangipahoa.
 Cabins and cottages are also located in the woods near Tangipahoa.
-The motel can be found near the convention center and the golf villas are near Quail Hollow golf course.
-One out of four picnic pavilions are located on a hill overlooking the Lake while the rest are built in the woods.
+The motel can be found near the convention center, and the golf villas are near the Quail Hollow Golf Course.
+One out of four picnic pavilions is located on a hill overlooking the lake, while the rest are built in the woods.
 The swimming pool is just across the hill and picnic pavilion number one.
-The park office is located inside a historic visitor center just across the lake and the camp store has been built inside the RV campground.
+The park office is located inside a historic visitor center just across the lake, and the camp store has been built inside the RV campground.
 There are also numerous comfort stations spread throughout the park.

 Campgrounds and parking in Percy Quin State Park